luisplata/presupuesto-del-hogar/README.md

 # Expense Tracker (using Next.js Pages Router)

 This is a Next.js application for tracking expenses, built using the Pages Router for compatibility with `next export` and static hosting like GitHub Pages.
+It includes Progressive Web App (PWA) features, making it installable on supported devices.

 To get started, take a look at `pages/index.tsx`.